mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 The `ls` command is one of the most used commands in bash.
 I would say that there isn't a time that I don't use `ls` when using the terminal.
 Proper knowledge of the `ls` command and the useful flags for `ls` helps to streamline the programming process.
 Passing in a directory name will display the contents of that directory.
 It is also possible to pass in a path for a directory to display any directory, regardless of the directory the user is currently in.
 The basic `ls` command, when run, displays the contents within the current working directory.
 If the `-a` flag is passed in with `ls`, all items in the current working directory prepended with a `.` are also displayed, along with the rest of the items.
 Passing in the `-l` flag prints information for each item in the directory in a series of columns on a single line.
 The first column displays the read, write, and executable permissions for the main user, the group the current user is in, and any user in that order.
 The next column shows the owner of the item and the next column shows the group owner.
 The fourth column displays the size, in bytes, of the item.
 The fifth column displays the moment the item was created, and the last column displays the name of the item.
 If the `-R` flag is passed in, the command will display the contents of the current directory, and then recursively enter every directory within the current directory and display the contents of that directory, then keep going into every directory until there are no more directories in the current directory it is in.
 All these options are combinable for different uses.
-For example, the user could use the `-l` and `-a` flags to display the information for the items prepended with a `.` , or use `-R` and `-l` together.
+For example, I could use the `-l` and `-a` flags to display the information for the items prepended with a `.` , or use `-R` and `-l` together.

 ####The `cd` and `mv` commands
 [![Alt text for your video](http://img.youtube.com/vi/xzN-sY5oyFk/0.jpg)](https://www.youtube.com/watch?v=xzN-sY5oyFk)

+`$ cd directory/path`
+`$ mv filename/directory_name destination`
 The `cd` and `mv` commands are crucial commands in order to actually use the terminal.
-Without cd, a person would forever be stuck in their home directory.
+Without cd, I would forever be stuck in their home directory.
 The `mv` command is necessary for moving files from one section of the hard drive.
 They're really simple commands, but without them, there'd be no way to orginize contents within a hard drive.
 The `cd` command by itself will change the current working directory to the home directory.
 If passed a directory name that is within the current working directory, the current working directory will be changed to the name of the passed in directory.
 `cd` will also take a path as an argument.
 When a path is passed in, the current working directory will be changed to the directory specified by the path.
 When `cd` is passed with `..`, the directory will go backwards, the directory that the current directory is in.
 The `mv` command will move an item within a certain directory to the directory passed in.
-The structure of this command is `$ mv filename/directory_name destination` .

  If the destination argument is not a path, the command will look for the destination in the current working directory.
-The destination argument can be a path, so a user can move the item to any directory in the hard drive.
+ The destination argument can be a path, so I can move the item to any directory in the hard drive.''